kier-ious/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

     This Validator class is both an abstract base class and a managed attribute descriptor.

+*   I discovered that you can use the decorator @dataclass and it mitigates the need for using the __init__ method and calling the getters and setters for every attribute.

     Update the class Rectangle by adding validation of all setter methods and instantiation (id excluded) Update the class Rectangle by adding the public method def area(self): that returns the area value of the Rectangle instance